Luan Anhui, China Travel Guide

 Bank statements showing sufficient funds for travel expenses.

-Managing your money forms a practical part of planning your trip to Luan.
+Managing your money forms a practical part of planning your travels to Luan.
 China's official currency is the Renminbi (RMB), also known as the Chinese Yuan (CNY).
 The symbol for the Yuan is ¥.
 Banknotes come in ¥1, ¥5, ¥10, ¥20, ¥50, and ¥100.

 Exchange major foreign currencies like USD, EUR, GBP, or JPY at banks like Bank of The people's republic of china or ICBC.
 Certain large hotels offer currency exchange services.
 ATMs are widely available throughout Luan and accept foreign credit cards like Visa, Mastercard, Plus, and Cirrus.